ibm-cloud-docs/power-iaas/faq.md

 {: faq}
 {: support}

 IBM {{site.data.keyword.powerSys_notm}} Private Cloud is an as-a-service offering that includes a prescriptive set of physical infrastructure (compute, network, and storage).
 The infrastructure is deployed in your own data center.
 IBM site reliability engineers (SREs) fully maintain and operate your private cloud infrastructure and manage it through the IBM Cloud.
-Also, pay-as-you-use billing allows you to easily adjust your workloads.
+Also, you can adjust your workloads by using pay-as-you-use billing.
 For more information, see [What is IBM {{site.data.keyword.powerSys_notm}} Private cloud](/docs/power-iaas?topic=power-iaas-about-power-iaas).

 ## What is the difference between {{site.data.keyword.powerSys_notm}} on cloud and private cloud?
 {: #private-cloud-on-cloud-diff}